wtfutil/wtf/README.md

 ## Contributing to the Source Code

-First, please read [Talk, then code](https://dave.cheney.net/2019/02/18/talk-then-code) by Dave Cheney.
+First, kindly read [Talk, then code](https://dave.cheney.net/2019/02/18/talk-then-code) by Dave Cheney.
 It's great advice and will often save a lot of time and effort.

-Next, please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.
+Next, kindly read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 Then create your branch, write your code, submit your PR, and join the rest of the awesome people who've contributed their time and effort towards WTF.
 Without their contributors, WTF wouldn't be possible.